Skip Navigation

 Overtime Pay

 Workers paid by the hour are likely familiar with the federal regulations in place for overtime pay or the pay an employee receives when he or she works more than 40 hours in a given week.
 When hourly workers take on these additional work hours, they enjoy 1.5 times their typical hourly pay for each hour of overtime that they work.
-Salaried employees can only enjoy this 50% bump in pay if they earn below a certain amount for their yearly salaried earnings.
-Full-time, salaried employees who earn above $684 per week, or $35,568 per year, are considered exempt from the federal regulation governing overtime pay, meaning that they do not get time-and-a-half pay for their additional hours worked.
+Salaried employees can only enjoy this 50% bump in pay if they earn below a certain amount for their yearly salaried earnings or don’t otherwise meet the job-duties tests for overtime exemption.
+Salaried employees who earn above $684 per week, or $35,568 per year, and whose actual job duties meet certain requirements are considered exempt from the federal regulation governing overtime pay, meaning that they do not get time-and-a-half pay for their additional hours worked.

 Changes Under the New Rule